by Pamela on a South Pacific Island

 I am not a do-gooder.
 I don't like do-gooders and probably never will, but I have to admit that today it felt good to alleviate a little human suffering.
 We treated the fungal infections that are just rife in the village.

-So in a long-winded way, I'm trying to say that money matters, that macroeconomics matter, no matter where you are on this planet.
+So in a long-winded way, I'm trying to say that money matters, that macroeconomics matters, no matter where you are on this planet.
 We are all connected in one way or another and when one group thinks that it's got a special place in the world, a place where they don't even want to know how most people on the planet live, well, I'm not so sure that makes it special or just blind.

 I think these blind people have weaseled their way into positions of power, where they make decisions that affect a lot of people.
 People who don't know anything about and apparently don't want to know.

-In one of your pieces you wrote something I have never forgotten.
+In one of your pieces, you wrote something I have never forgotten.
 You said you were not really an economist, but more of a philosopher who uses investing in gold and the economy as a platform.
 I loved that idea, Bill.
 (Bill Bonner for the Daily Reckoning Australia)

 Any of us that are fortunate enough to have time not spent struggling to stay alive, have an obligation to think about the whole, not just our own little world where we think nothing of pushing buttons to get what we want.

-If you stand back and look at the macro of life, (sweat dripping of your chin clears things up!) we are all part of the whole, and when we lose that perspective, we lose more than money and flecks of gold.
+If you stand back and look at the macro of life, (sweat dripping off your chin clears things up!) we are all part of the whole, and when we lose that perspective, we lose more than money and flecks of gold.

 Somehow I think that is really what this financial crisis is about.
 Loss of perspective.